centic9/CommonCrawlDocumentDownload/README.md

     ./gradlew download

-Starts downloading files found in the URL Index that have matching extensions.
+Starts downloading the URL index files and looks at each URL, adding any matching URL to a file called "commoncrawl.txt"

 ## The longer stuff